-Trans or Trans\ is an umbrella term, it relates to people who's gender identity differs to that assigned to them at birth.
-It can be said these people identify as being on the Trans spectrum.
-It can relate to those who identify as Transgender, FTM, MTF, Trans-Man, Trans-Woman, Gender Non-Binary, Gender Queer, Gender Fluid, A-gender, Bi-Gender, 3rd Gender, Androgyne, Hijra, Two-Spirited, Intersex, Transvestite and a range of other identities.
+First of all what do we mean by Trans Spectrum Trans Spectrum is an umbrella term, it relates to people whose gender identity differs to the gender assigned to them at birth.
+Trans people themselves often identify as being on the Trans spectrum.
+It can relate to those who identify as Transgender, FTM, MTF, Trans-Man, Trans-Woman, Non-Binary, Gender Queer, Gender Fluid, A-gender, Bi-Gender, 3rd Gender, Hijra, Transvestite and a range of other identities.